MYTHS AND FALICYS ABOUT SADDLE FIT

 White spots in the shoulder area can indicate an ill-fitting or too narrow tree but often they are a sign of saddles that have been ridden too far forward with the shoulders being constantly ‘’jammed.’’
 Since many horses or mules actually have downhill backs, it becomes necessary to know how to ‘’level’’ a saddle and how to keep it from riding downhill.
 Many of us do not even realize that we are being thrown ahead by a downhill back.
 Once you learn to recognize this it is very easy to see [and feel!]
 Once corrected it makes an amazing difference in your comfort and your animals too.
 This is accomplished by building up the front end of the saddle with shims or making the modifications to the tree itself.
 Then, the use of a properly designed and positioned back cinch will aid in stabilizing the saddle and holding it in position.
 The back cinch should not be ‘’optional’’ but is indeed very necessary in keeping the saddle in the proper position.
 The trend today even by trail riders is to leave the back cinch loose or even throw it away.
 In reality, you would be much better off to use your breast collar and back cinch and throw your front cinch away.

-Tim Barton is a retired college instructor in equine anatomy, guide, packer and driver with over 45 years’ experience in the wilderness.
-None of his horses or mules have any white hairs or other signs of bad fitting tack except for one horse that was loaned out to a friend to pack with one summer.
-All Tim’s animals pack, ride and drive and earn their keep each and every summer in the Canadian Rockies; most are well into their 20’s and still going strong.
+Tim Barton is a retired college instructor in equine anatomy, guide, packer and driver with over 50 years’ experience in the wilderness.
+Tim’s animals earned their keep, packing, riding and driving each and every summer in the Canadian Rockies; many make it well into their 20’s and beyond.
 Geriatric horses look and act like young colts and the only white hairs they have on their bodies are from old age!
 Tim has been an advocate of properly fitted and positioned tack for a very long time and a wealth of information on the subject.
 You can check out his Mountain Retreat at www.outpostatwardenrock.com and find more information there on saddle and tack fitting.

-There are other people besides Tim who are dispelling the myths about saddle and tack fit and are doing their part in helping to educate horse/mule owners.
+There are other people that are dispelling the myths about saddle and tack fit and are doing their part in helping to educate horse/mule owners.
 The proof is in the use of horses and mules that perform beyond the normal expectations, simply because, NOW THEY CAN!

 Ultimately it is your responsibility to make sure your animals have their tack fitted and positioned properly.
-Thanks to such people such as Tim Barton, there are a few more of us that are doing a much better job of making our animals comfortable and enabling them to do their best for us.
-They can only talk with their actions, it is up to you to ‘’listen’’ to what they are telling you!
+Thankfully there are many more instructors now that take seriously the subject of better saddle fitting and more and more owners are doing a much better job of making their animals comfortable and enabling them to do their best for us.
+Our stock can only talk with their actions; it is up to us to ‘’listen’’ to what they are telling us!

 FOR A MORE IN DEPT LOOK AT SADDLE AND TACK FIT, GO BACK TO HOME PAGE AND OPEN THE HEADING ''TACK FITTING.''